ungkarnj/ungkarnj.github.io/index.md

 ## Particle sizing
 ![Image](img/particle_sizing.jpg)
-We developed an alorithm to recover micro-nano particle size distribution of colloidal particles.
+We developed an alorithm to recover micro-nano particle size distribution of colloidal particles from their motions.